 Olinala Gallery - South Side/Romantic Zone - 274 Lazaro Cardenas.

-Opened in 1978, Olinala is the most established and oldest folk art-ethnographic gallery in PV.
-The masks in their collection are ritual objects that have been worn in ceremonial performances from various ethnic groups in Mexico, many from the southern states of Michoacan and Guerrero.
+Opened in 1978, Olinala is the most established and oldest folk art-ethnographic gallery in PV, with some contemporary art as well.
+The masks in their fine collection are ritual objects that have been worn in ceremonial performances from various ethnic groups in Mexico, many from the southern states of Michoacan and Guerrero.
 They embody the magic, mysticism and religion of the cultures which produce them to define the fervor and vigor of their respective communities.
 Over the years Galeria Olinala has had high ratings in respected travel guide books such as Fodors and Frommers.
 Owned by well-known local sculptor Brewster Brockmann.
-Mon-Fri, 10:30am-3:30pm.
+Mon-Fri, 10am-5pm

 Fine selections of Huichol yarn paintings and the bead art of these indigenous peoples of the Sierra Madre Mountains in Western Mexico.
 Peyote People is a fair trade co-operative gallery/museum based in Puerto Vallarta that provides most of the carvings to the artists, as well as new iridescent glass beads that are imported exclusively into Mexico for their craftsmen to use in their ethnic folk art and crafts.
-Visit Peyote People - Huichol Indian Folk Art for a good read into the people, culture and the Huichol Indian ceremonial cycle.
+Visit Peyote People for a good read into the people, culture and the Huichol Indian ceremonial cycle.
 This page at Mexconnect Huichol people, culture, symbolism, art has very extensive info and links.
 Peyote People features such artists as Santos Bautista, Hilaria Chavez Carrillo, Luis Castro, Santos Daniel Carrillo Jimenez (see photo left), Mario Moreno, Neikame (Jose Carrillo Morales), Pedro Mendoza, and Luis Ruiz Ramirez.
-Friendly service with Kevin Simpson.
-Mon-Fri, 10am-8pm; Sat and Sun, 10am-6pm.
+Friendly service at Peyote People - Huichol Indian and Folk Art (facebook) with Kevin Simpson and staff.
+Mon-Fri, 10am-8pm; Sat, 10am-6pm.

 Sergio Bustamante Gallery - Downtown - 275 Juarez.

 Modern sculpture and original jewelry by one of Mexico's most famous living sculptors.
 Life-size animals done in bronze, ceramic and paper mache.
 Since 1975.
-Bustamante has several large public art sculptures on the Puerto Vallarta malecon.
+Bustamante has several large public art sculptures on the Vallarta Malecon boardwalk.
 Also with art galleries located in Mexico City, Cancun, los Cabos and Guadalajara.
 Mon-Sat, 11am-7pm